Questions and Answers

 What is Chicken Farmers of Canada’s stance on antibiotic use?

 We support only the most responsible use of antibiotics and we are being proactive to manage antibiotic use in order to provide continued confidence to consumers and government.
-We understands that consumers and others have concerns regarding antibiotic use and resistance, and we take our responsibility very seriously.
+These efforts have been successful in reducing antimicrobial use and resistance.
+We understand that consumers and others have concerns regarding antibiotic use and resistance, and we take our responsibility very seriously.
 Chicken Farmers of Canada has:

 • Implemented a sector-wide strategy to control, monitor and reduce antimicrobial use where possible.